UFVideo: Towards Unified Fine-Grained Video Cooperative Understanding with Large Language Models

 Here, $\alpha$ and $\beta$ are the learning rate weights for BCE loss and Dice loss, respectively.
 Therefore, we set the weight of the $\mathcal{L}_{text}$ is $\gamma$, the overall training objective for the model can be formulated as:

 \paragraph{Difference between UFVideo and Previous Work.}

-Comprared with previous Video LLMs \cite{yuan2025videorefer, zeng2025distime, wei2024hyperseg, cheng2024videollama}, UFVideo is the first model to unify the task form of multi-grained video understanding, including global video question-answering, pixel-level video understanding and temporal-level video understanding tasks, enjoying the benefits of multi-grained and multi-task joint video learning as described in~\cref{ablation_study}.
-In addition, previous tasks are seperate, but real-world scenarios are complex and composite, requiring the collaboration of multiple fine-grained tasks.
-Thus, we integrate the above video understanding tasks to construct Unibench.
+Compared with previous Video LLMs \cite{yuan2025videorefer, zeng2025distime, wei2024hyperseg, cheng2024videollama}, UFVideo is the first model to unify the task form of multi-grained video understanding, including global video question-answering, pixel-level video understanding and temporal-level video understanding tasks, enjoying the benefits of multi-grained and multi-task joint video learning as described in~\cref{ablation_study}.
+In addition, previous tasks are separate, but real-world scenarios are complex and composite, requiring the collaboration of multiple fine-grained tasks.
+Thus, we integrate the above video understanding tasks to construct UFVideo-Bench.